ScottMcCormack/CITS5503/README.md

 gsutil mb -c multi_regional -l asia -p <project_id> gs://<bucket-name>
 ```

-### Google Cloud Dataproc
+### Creating a Google Cloud Dataproc instance
 - The Cloud DataProc dashboard can be accessed from https://console.cloud.google.com/dataproc/
 - However, rather than than using the browser we will instead use the `gcloud dataproc clusters` command to manage the Dataproc instances
 - An initialization script will also be used based on the [`jupyter.sh`][jupyter] script from the [`GoogleCloudPlatform/dataproc-initialization-actions`][dpinit] GitHub repository.
 Basic features of this script are as follows:
     - Clone the [`GoogleCloudPlatform/dataproc-initialization-actions`][dpinit] repository on to each master and worker cluster node.
     - Download miniconda using the [`bootstrap-conda.sh`][scrconda] script
     - Install additional pip packages: (plotly, cufflinks, numpy) and conda packages: (pandas, scikit-learn) using the [`install-conda-env.sh`][scrcondaenv] script.
 This is an additional feature added to the original script.
-If this step was not provisioned
+Adding these additional packages allows use of these additional packages in Spark RDD transformations.
+Had we not installed these packages at this step, we would have had to SSH into both the master and worker VM instances and manually install these packages.
     - Install jupyter notebook on the master node (only) and provision it for use with the pySpark kernel
 - In order to use the initialization script stored in this repository [`configuration1.sh`][scrconfig] when we initiate the Dataproc cluster, we need to upload it into the Google Storage bucket we created in the previous section.
 We should then be able to access it from the link `gs://<some-unique-name>/configuration1.sh`
 - Once this script has been loaded into our Google Storage Bucket, we can provision the dataproc cluster by running the following command: